 It is one of Ireland's most important surviving 19th-century genealogical sources and plays a part in nearly everyone's Irish ancestry research because it records the names of householders in each county, town and hillside at the time the Valuation was carried out.

 Alongside the householder's name are details of the lessor (if there is one) for that property or land, a summary of the property or land, plus its rateable value.
 Because it lists households by townland (or street in urban areas), it is quite probable you will find the names of other family members living nearby.

-The Valuation was produced with maps showing exact locations for each household.
+The Valuation was produced with maps showing precise locations for each household.

-They can be browsed online (by subscription) or bought on cd, or you can buy a large scale print to hang on your wall.
+You can even buy a large scale print to hang on your wall.

 The Townland Database is a searchable database of all 60,000+ Irish townlands (and towns) as used for the 1851 census.
 It details the name of the County, Barony, Civil Parish, Poor Law Union and Province for each location.